 - … and do it again.
 If the infestation was bad enough, you may want to repeat the shock treatment.

 Or, you know, you can always contact a professional.
 Are we your neighbor in the Tampa Bay area?
-Drop us a line and we’ll take over your pool maintenance problems: low prices, high standards, expert care.
+Drop us a line at one of our locations in New Tampa, Lutz, and Land O’ Lakes.
+We relentlessly serve the residents of Wesley Chapel, Pebble Creek, Tampa Palms, Odessa, Seven Springs, Lake Fern, and others, and we’ll take over your pool maintenance problems with expert care.

 Be sure to check out the rest of our blogs in this 5 part Pool Algae Series.